 How Fine Art Increases Work Productivity

 Fine art installations can consciously and subconsciously increase work productivity by creating spaces that prioritize efficiency, boost morale, and promote a positive corporate culture.

 Shapes, colors and patterns can be used to inspire creativity, positivity, and a welcoming environment.
 Corporate fine art installations can also foster loyalty by celebrating accomplishments in the workforce with history walls, community walls, employee plaques, and other custom wall-coverings that serve as measures of pride.

 Modern Trends in Corporate Art

 Many corporations are turning to large-scale art to transform their generic office interiors into modern spaces that make big statements.
-Examples include corporate sculpture, supergraphics on walls, employee engagement areas and elevator lobbies.
+Examples include corporate sculpture, office wall graphics, employee engagement areas and custom elevator lobby design.

 Collaborative art installations (multiple artists) are a creative way corporations are using strong visual messages to promote ideals like teamwork and diversity.

 Multimedia art installations are yet another way modern corporations are opting for unique office interiors.
 Multimedia art installations typically use non-traditional materials or techniques, including “found object” art installations, where art is derived from ordinary items used in unusual ways.

 Branded environments are corporate interiors that convey a company's personality, message, or other unique traits.
 An increasingly popular application of corporate art, we’ll cover these in more detail next.